quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 ## Learning Outcome

  - Understanding of the application of algorithms and machine learning to finance.
 	- Introducing to using algorithms to research contemporary finance problems.
 	- Introducing to cloud computing for finance.
 	- Learn to combine R+python in an agile, durable and credible way.
-- Experience of state-of-the-art high performance cloud computing.
+	- Using state-of-the-art cloud computing solutions (Rstudio Server Pro).
 	- Develop independent problem solving techniques.
 	- Learn the properties of algorithms through monte carlo simulations:

  >> Fake it before you make it

  - Introduction to the use of financial machine learning to *explain* modern phenomenon in finance.
 - Understand how credible theory is needed to build successful algorithmic trading and investment strategies
 	- how can we use ML to build better financial theories?

+	## Overview
+This module will introduce the modern practices in quantitative investing using algorithms and computer age statistical inference.
+The module is based on the emerging topic of [financial data science](https://jfds.pm-research.com/).
+	As Efron and Hastie (2016) explains:
+>> Broadly speaking, algorithms are what statisticians do while inference says why they do them.
+A energetic brand of the statistical enterprise has ﬂourished in the new century, data science, emphasizing algorithmic thinking rather than its inferential justiﬁcation.

+While the era of "Big Data" has provide a backdrop for the rapid expansion of immense computer-based processing algorithms, for instance random forest for prediction, inferential arguments for their support are emerging as an exciting new area.
+This is true for financial research questions where the complexity of the **data story**^[Or more formally the data generating process which underpins the sample] result in notoriously noise covariance matrices.
+A  small percentage of information these matrices contain is *signal*, which is tpyically systemically supressed by arbitrage forces.
+This course will introduce best practice techniques in financial data science which can help illicit economic meaningful *signal* and answer contemporary financial research questions.

 # Course material